Why Is My Child Too Friendly with Strangers?

 Constant Change in Primary Caregivers

-Every child needs to emotionally bond with their parents or caregivers to live a healthy, emotional life.
+Every child needs to bond emotionally with their parents or caregivers to live a healthy, emotional life.

 However, one of the problems today is the constant changing of primary caregivers of children.